 There’s a longing in each of us to belong — to find people who will accept us for who we are, not for who we pretend to be.
-It can be pretty tiring to feel like we have to veil or adapt who we are in order to please others.
+It can be pretty tiring to feel like we have to veil whom we are in order to please others.

 “But I’ve been let down by church,” you might say.

 Think back on the wonderful, uplifting relationships you’ve had that have inspired you to keep on following Jesus no matter what.
-Are you seeking to initiate those kinds of relationships?
-By investing in the believers God has placed around you, you are helping to creative the community of belonging they (and you) have always wanted.
+Are you seeking to initiate those kinds of relationships in the power of the Spirit?
+By investing in the believers God has placed around you, you are helping to create the welcoming community they (and you) have always wanted.